hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Luxembourg's population is around 0.65 million as of 2022.
 - Roughly 56% of people speak English in Luxembourg.
+- Since 2015, an average of 22k people have immigrated to Luxembourg every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 6- Germany